CentOS-Storage-SIG/centos-release-ceph-hammer/README.md

 centos-release-ceph-hammer provides the YUM repository file for packages of the CentOS Storage SIG that are used with Ceph Hammer (0.94.x).

-This package needs to get build against the following targets so that the packages land at the right tag for inclusion in CentOS Extras:
+This package needs to get built against the following targets so that the packages land at the right tag for inclusion in CentOS Extras:

  - core7-extras-common-el7.centos (tag: core7-extras-common-candidate)

 Building the package can be done like this:

     $ rpmbuild -bs
                --define "_sourcedir $PWD" --define "_srcrpmdir $PWD" \